 PDF Download Formats and Languages for the Linear Programming Chapter

-The Linear Programming Class 12 PDF on this page is available in three formats - each suited to a different revision style.
-The table below summarises what each format is best for:
+The Linear Programming Class 12 PDF comes in three formats.
+The table below shows what each is best for.

 | Format | Best for | Approx. size |